- Address: 3302-5 Kozukue-cho, Yokohama

 The 2002 FIFA World Cup

 In 2002, the stadium hosted four matches for the FIFA World Cup, the world championship for national football teams.
 The first match was won by the national football team of Japan after defeating Russia.
 Junichi Inamoto, who started his professional football career with the Japanese club Gamba Osaka, scored the only goal of the match.
 The second FIFA World Cup game at the venue was won by Ireland after defeating Saudi Arabia and the third FIFA World Cup match at the Nissan Stadium was won by Ecuador after beating Croatia.
 The venue also hosted the final of the 2002 FIFA World Cup, which was won by the national football team of Brazil.
-They defeated Germany 2-0 in front of 69,000 spectators.
+On 30 June 2002, they defeated Germany 2-0 in the FIFA World Cup final.
+69,000 spectators showed up for the game.

 The world championship for football clubs

-In 2005, the stadium hosted its first-ever final of the tournament which is now known as the FIFA Club World Cup.
+In 2005, the Nissan Stadium hosted its first-ever final of the tournament which is now known as the FIFA Club World Cup.
 The final of the world championship for football clubs was won by the Brazilian side São Paulo Futebol Clube after defeating the English side Liverpool Football Club 1-0.
 66,000 people attended the game.
-Liverpool FC became one of the first sports clubs in the world with 10 million followers on its main social media page.
+São Paulo FC reached the final after winning against Al-Ittihad from Saudi Arabia.
+Liverpool FC reached the final after defeating Deportivo Saprissa from Costa Rica.

 The Rugby World Cup